PLEASE NOTE YOU DO NOT HAVE TO BE AN IGS MEMBER TO SUBMIT AN ABSTRACT

 We invite participation from clinicians, practitioners, academics, researchers and students working in all fields of ageing.
 Both quantitative and qualitative research submissions are encouraged covering all spectrums of ageing: social, psychology, biology of ageing, health, and that address multi-disciplinary and interdisciplinary perspectives on ageing.

-The closing date for submissions is Monday 1st May at Midnight
+The closing date for submissions is Midnight on Monday 5th June.

 See details of abstracts submitted to previous IGS Scientific Meetings.